 School Enterprise Challenge

 Schools can plan and set up a profitable business with our free resources and support programme.
-Your donation makes a difference can support one student to learn business, entrepreneurial and transferable life skills can support 10 teachers to be trained as mentors for their students in business planning
+Your donation makes a difference can support eight students to learn business, entrepreneurial and transferable life skills can support five teachers to be trained to lead their students in business planning and implementation